NgWenZhi/ACF-MST-Notes/Nightmare_MST.md

 - [ ] SaaS provides you with the highest level of flexibility and management control over your IT resources.
 - [ ] In most cases, software as a service refers to end-user applications

+**2. What is the function of Amazon CloudFront?**

+- [ ] Provide cyber security services to customers.
+- [x] Provide network infrastructure services to customers.
+- [ ] To distribute content to end users to reduce latency.
+- [ ] To educate customers on the use of AWS cloud services.

 ---